domdoesdodrip/CrypticChat/README.md

 **"I can't see my friend's messages!"**
 1. Check that you both spelled the **Room ID** exactly the same (it is case-sensitive).
-2. Ensure you both have a stable internet connection to the Ably cluster.
+2. Ensure you both have a stable internet connection.

 **"The site won't load!"**
 Ensure you are using a modern browser (Chrome, Firefox, Edge, or Safari).
 Internet Explorer is not supported.